UNDERGRADUATE PROGRAM INFORMATION

 HONORS PROGRAM IN PSYCHOLOGY AND COGNITIVE SCIENCES

-The Honors Program is designed for students in the Psychology (Cognitive Sciences) major who are interested in pursuing graduate study in psychology or seeking challenging research experiences as a capstone to their undergraduate experience.
+The Honors Program is designed for B.S.
+Psychology and B.S.
+Cognitive Sciences majors who are interested in pursuing graduate study in psychology or seeking challenging research experiences as a capstone to their undergraduate experience.
 The program includes rigorous courses in Experimental Psychology, seminar classes, over one year of research experience, and culminates in an honors thesis.

 For information about the honors program and to download the application, please visit: Honors Program in Psychology.